SantiagoR0214/Laboratorio-EDD2/README.md

 - Part 2.
 Layout | Dash for Python Documentation | Plotly. (s. f.).
 Recuperado 12 de octubre de 2022, de https://dash.plotly.com/layout

+- MiniQuark.
+Comentario a "What is the best way to remove accents (normalize) in a Python unicode string?".
+Stack Overfow. https://stackoverflow.com/a/517974

 Dependencias

 - folium